 Your research should pay for itself in increased sales and profits.

 For example, let’s say your business generates 10% profit on every sale.
 You’ve a budget of $50k for the segmentation research.
-So, you need an extra $500k in sales to make the $50k (at 10% profit) to pay for your segmentation research.
+So, you need an extra $500k in sales to make the $50k (at 10% profit) to pay for the research work.

-The objectives also need to specify the time-frame for measuring the results.
-Segmentation normally drives longer-term results, but this can vary from category to category.
+The objectives also need to specify the timeframe for measuring the results.
+Segmentation normally drives longer-term results.
+But this varies by category.

-In mature categories for example, segmentation research will usually stay valid for 3 to 5 years.
-These are categories where customer behaviour changes happen relatively slowly, like food, alcohol, or banking.
+In mature categories for example, segmentation research usually stays valid for 3-5 years.
+These are categories where customer behaviour changes happen relatively slowly.
+Food, alcohol, or banking, for example.
 Base your objective on the return on segmentation research costs on long-term sales impact.

-However, in faster moving categories, segmentation research outcomes might have a shorter shelf life, say 12 months.
-In these categories, like fashion or entertainment, the segmentation research need to show a faster return on investment.
+However, in faster moving categories, segmentation research might only have a 12 month shelf life.
+In categories, like fashion or entertainment, the research needs to show a faster return on investment.

 Market research objectives

 The brief also includes objectives for the research project itself.
-For example, outline the research aims, information needs and key questions.
-Be more specific.
+For example, you can outline the research aims, information needs and key questions.
+You get more specific.
 Outline the types of customer behaviours you want the research to cover, for example.

-Segmentation research normally looks at a combination of demographic, occasion-based and psychographic traits that drive customer behaviour and define segments.
+Segmentation research normally looks at a mix of demographic, occasion-based and psychographic traits which drive customer attitude and behaviours.

 (See our segmentation, targeting and positioning guide for more on this).

 The research also needs to quantify the size of each segment.
-To understand a segment’s potential you need to know how many people are in it, and how much they spend. (this data helps you work out relative market attractiveness when doing targeting work).
+To understand a segment’s potential you need to know how many people are in it, and how much they spend. (this data helps you work out the market attractiveness of each segment).

-In this section, share existing ideas about segments you want the research to validate.
+In this section, you share existing ideas about segments you want the research to validate.

 Your market research company should help you choose the best research methods.
-But in the brief, you can share your initial thinking on the best approach.
+But in the brief, you can share your thoughts on the best approach.

-For example, share any lessons from past research projects.
-Maybe a particular research reports works well (or doesn’t) in your category?
+For example, share lessons from past research projects.
+Maybe a particular research approach works well (or doesn’t) in your category?
 Maybe there’s some obvious sources of bias to look out for?
-This is the place to share those lessons.
+This is where you share that knowledge.

-Your brand or category may have constraints to how the market research company can carry out the research.
+Your brand or category may have constraints on how the market research company can carry out the research.
 Detail those here.

 In some categories, industry codes of practice stop you talking to certain groups of customers, or carrying out specific types of research.

 So for example, there are regulations on researching with children.
 There are regulations on research in sensitive categories like health or alcohol.
-There may be some topics you either don’t want discussed.
-Flag these constraints to the research team here.
+There may be some topics you don’t want discussed.
+Flag all these to the research team here.